Mfarzana/docker-learning/day2.md

 - **fork()**: the **kernel** **creates** an almost identical **copy of the current process and replaces that**
 - exec(): the kernel starts a program,which replaces the current process There is one more thing involved in this whole process called libraries which is just an additional code used by either shell or process to add more functionalities.For eg: the most important one is glibc which provides functions and system calls

 ### Init Process
 Init is the parent of all Linux processes.
 It is the **first process** to start when a computer boots up and it runs until the system shuts down.
 It is the ancestor of all other processes.
 ### fork() System Call
 System call fork() is used to create processes.
 It takes no arguments and returns a process ID.
 The purpose of fork() is to create a new process, which becomes the child process of the caller.
 After a new child process is created, both processes will execute the next instruction following the fork() system call.
 Therefore, we have to distinguish the parent from the child.
 This can be done by testing the returned value of fork():

+Traditionally in Unix, the only way to create a process is to create a copy of the existing process and to go from there.
+This practice – known as process forking – involves duplicating the existing process to create a child process and making an exec system call to start another program.

 ## The underlying technology
 ### Namespaces